Year 2 and 3

-Welcome to Kenya's page.
+Welcome to Mississippi's page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
-Key information about the Year 2 curriculum can also be found on this page.
+Key information about the curriculum can also be found on the Curriculum Overview page.

 Hugh Templeton - Watercolour Artist

 On one very special Tuesday, a special visitor came to our school.
 He was an artist who taught us how to paint with watercolour.
 This was something we hadn't ever tried before and looked really difficult.
 Actually, we all turned out to be artists!

 Who doesn't like a fruit kebab?
 We learnt how to make them and even added a treat of melted chocolate!
 We also wrote instructions for how to make these so anyone can have a go.

 To observe how plants grow, we planted runner beans.
 Firstly, we made a greenhouse with some damp cotton wool.
 We checked on our beans every day to see how they were growing.
 When the beans had grown big enough, we planted them in compost.

 We all know our chickens, Henrietta, Rosie and Rainbow.
 We were looking after them and collecting eggs.
 We decided that along with our cress we would make egg sandwiches.
 We had great fun!

 During our Growth and Green Fingers topic, we have been doing lots of different planting and observing how they grow.
 Check out our cress heads!

 Do you want to build a robot?

 We have been learning about body parts.
 We have looked at the body parts of humans, animals and now ROBOTS!
 We all designed our own and then make it using junk modelling.
 We tried to think of how we could make different body parts for our robots using things like boxes and bottles and a lot of sellotape!